 The biggest chance of getting caught is when you actually leave the Schengen zone (even if you’re going back to your home country) because the immigration officials will often add up the amount of time you’ve been there.
 After living in France for 18 months, I went back to the US via Iceland, and they questioned why I was in Europe for so long.
 Luckily, I had my valid French work permit card in my wallet because I had no other proof in my passport that showed I was allowed to stay in Europe that long.

-I’ve found out that Scandinavian countries, as well as Germany, Netherlands, Switzerland, and Poland are all pretty big sticklers about checking the length of time you’ve been in the Schengen area.
+I’ve found out that Scandinavian countries, as well as Germany, the Netherlands, Switzerland, and Poland are all pretty big sticklers about checking the length of time you’ve been in the Schengen area.
 Therefore, if you do overstay 90 days, I highly recommend that you don’t leave from those countries.

 So what are the penalties if you overstay the 90 days?
 It seems to vary.
 You might get a warning and be forced to leave the country right then.
 Or you might also get a big fine and be banned from entering the EU or any Schengen Area country for 1-5 years.
 Honestly, I wouldn’t want to risk it.